Cat and Dog Wellness Exams and Care in Skokie, IL

 Your pet's health requires upkeep just like yours does.
-Due to their shorter lifespan, they need routine wellness visits for early disease detection and health maintenance.
+Due to their shorter lifespan, they need routine wellness care for early disease detection and health maintenance.
 Cats and dogs that see their veterinarian regularly are more likely to live a longer life.
 At Companion Animal Hospital of Skokie, pet wellness care is a lifelong healthcare program that we tailor to meet our patients' individual needs.
-Thus, we recommend yearly exams to assess your pet's health status and check for unusual changes.
-Our wellness programs encompass many services, including exams, vaccinations, blood tests and parasite prevention.
+Thus, we recommend yearly cat and dog wellness exams in Skokie, IL to assess your pet's health status and check for unusual changes.
+Our dog wellness programs encompass many services, including exams, vaccinations, blood tests and parasite prevention.
 They also give your doctor a chance to further educate you in the best ways to care for your pet, and answer any questions you have.

 What We Look For During Pet Exams